THE AMAZING and RELENTLESS HUMAN DEVELOPMENT of FOCUSSING

 Our developing abstract thought came to the inherant questions of "what am I?" and "why?", and we developed beliefs and ideas to ease our newly awakened mental insecurity.
 We found secure 'raison d'êtres'.

-As individuals and as cultures we became dependant on our ideas and beliefs for our sense of security and identity in our newly developing abstract world, - and our physical survival became taken for granted.
+As individuals and as cultures we became dependent on our ideas and beliefs for our sense of security and identity in our newly developing abstract world.

 And it didn't really matter much if we all believed we were living on the back of the Great Turtle, or, the stars were the children of the sun and the moon, - because for our sense of identity and security, the confirmation of the tribe was far more important than the truth.